-The Practice of G>O>D> says that the imperfect circles of sawn tree trunks are real.
-The perfect circle is a pattern that is either discovered and/or constructed by the very real neurons in our brain.
+The Growing, Organizing, Direction maintains that the imperfect circles of sawn tree trunks are real.
+It is the perfect circle is a pattern that is either discovered and/or constructed by the very real neurons in our brain.
 The perfect circle is never real, it is a concept, and that concept is “located” in our individual minds and in the collective mind and literature of human culture.

 Could you argue that the word “emerge” is just as “spooky” as the phrase “pool of consciousness?”
 No, because we can explain the steps of the processes that make patterns emerge.
 For example, circles happen in nature because only circles contain the most area with the shortest perimeter line.
-Dr. Chopra cannot explain the origin of the “consciousness pool,” which to us sounds more like God than G>O>D>.
+Dr. Chopra cannot explain the origin of the “consciousness pool,” which to us sounds more like God than The Growing, Organizing, Direction of the Cosmos.

 Besides, consciousness can only exist when there is consciousness of something.
 If you argue that the Great Pool of Consciousness is aware of everything, then it’s the same as God – and both of them are imaginary.

 Dr. Chopra cannot explain where the Great Pool of Consciousness is located.
 We, on the other hand, can explain where human consciousness is located – in human brains.
 It emerges from the neurons in the same way that a language emerges from the speech interactions of people.
 Our sophisticated consciousness emerged from the simpler consciousnesses of our most distant ancestor species.
 Our sophisticated modern language evolved in the same way from the grunts and gestures of our distant forebears.